voldsman/mockboard/README.md

 ## Overview
 MockBoard is a high-performance, self-hosted API mocking platform.

+The project initially began as a SaaS prototype built with Elixir to leverage the BEAM VM for concurrency.

+However, this repository represents the v2 architecture, a complete strategic rewrite in Spring Boot 4 & Java 21.

-Originally designed as a multi-tenant SaaS, this repository represents the **v2 architecture**, pivoting to a lightweight, containerized solution that developers can run locally or in CI/CD pipelines without external dependencies.
+This migration was chosen to provide a lightweight, containerized solution that is easier for the wider developer community to adopt, extend, and run locally or in CI/CD pipelines without niche runtime dependencies.

 ## Key Features
 - **Hybrid Performance:** Combines Caffeine lookups with MongoDB for persistence